tarof429/stuckathome/golang/README.md

 }
 ```

-Below is another example, as used within a function.
+Below is another example of if statements as used within a function.

 ```go
 func divide(x float64, y float64) string {